3 Ways to Easily Downgrade iOS 17.3.1 to 17.3

 - Select the iOS firmware file you downloaded, and click Restore to confirm.

-- After the restore process is complete, set up and restore your iPhone.
+- After the restore process is complete, set up your iPhone.

 How to Downgrade iOS Using DFU Mode